 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To discuss a project, or learn more about our food and beverage engineering services, including packaging services, contact Dave Travis, Project Engineer in the Engineering Services Division, (317) 347-7700 x143.
+To discuss a project, or learn more about our food and beverage engineering services, including packaging services, contact Dave Travis, Senior Project Engineer in the Engineering Services Division, (317) 347-7700 x143.

 Learn More About: